 Traders, assistants on trading desks, portfolio managers, brokers, risk managers, and other personnel (including those in administrative positions in a firm’s back office) can all engage in unauthorized trading.

-Investors may discover unauthorized trading by scrutinizing confirmations and regular account statements.
-Investors should vigilantly watch for unauthorized transactions, as they may be masked by the fact that they do not require payment.
-For example, a transaction may only involve existing assets, such as the liquidation of an existing account asset to fund the purchase of a new security.
+Unauthorized trading may appear on confirmations and regular account statements, but the party engaged in the unauthorized trading will typically take steps to avoid detection.
+For example, a transaction may only involve existing assets, such as the liquidation of an existing account asset to fund the purchase of a new security, so that no additional payment from the customer is required.

 Unauthorized trading may run afoul of federal law.
 SEC Rule 10b-5, codified at 17 C.F.R. § 240.10b-5, prohibits engaging in fraudulent schemes, misrepresentations or omissions, and deceitful practices in connection with the sale or purchase of a security.